mikeg2/Eventbrite-Category-Browser/README.md

 Allows users to browse Eventbrite events by category.
 All data is fetched from Eventbrite's API.
 No data is stored by the program itself, except in the in-memory cache.

 ## Caching
-Requests to Eventbrite's category API are cached in-memory using MemCachier, since the categories are unlikely to change and the data is used on every page.
+Requests to Eventbrite's category API are cached in-memory using Memcached, since the categories are unlikely to change and the data is used on every page.

 Another solution would be to store the categories in a local database and sync the database with the eventbrite catagory API periodically using a Cron job.
 However, I wanted to limit the project to pure Django and Cron jobs have to be configered externally.